gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Sindy?
 Where have you—oh, there you are."
-Sindy slipped the cylinder into her pocket as Mama Roo joined her in the kitchen and took the kettle off the stove.
+Mama Roo joined her in the kitchen and took the kettle off the stove.
 "Papa and I were just talking about getting lunch at the Wayside as a treat.
 That would be nice, wouldn't it?"